gully/decotengu/doc/design.rst

 <decotengu.DecoTable>` class, which extracts decompression information
 from received data.
 It is designed as Python coroutine.

-The :class:`Conveyor <decotengu.conveyor.Conveyor>` class is used to divide dive time to perform calculations in multiple steps, i.e. to obtain decompression model calculation every minute.

 The attributes of core calculation classes usually keep various configuration aspects of DecoTengu library (i.e. ascent rate, surface pressure), but they never keep any state of calculation process.
 The state